Wenduine

+History

 A Gallo-Roman settlement was discovered in this area, but this habitation disappeared around 270 after raids by Germanic pirates and flooding of the coastal plain.
 Habitation is said to have arisen again in the 8th century by Frankish colonists who practiced fishing.
 The first reclamations took place in the 10th century and, in addition to Wenduine, the villages of Vlissegem and Klemskerke also emerged.

 Wenduine initially fell under the parish of Uitkerke, in 1135 there was said to have been an auxiliary church of Uitkerke in Wenduine.
 In 1185 the parish was founded and the first written mention of Weinduna was made.
 The meaning of this name is subject to speculation.

 In the 11th century, mainly sheep farmers are said to have lived in Wenduine.
 In the 12th century fishing and later, the cloth industry were also practiced.
 In the 13th and 14th centuries, Wenduine was important as a fishing town, in 1335 there was already a port, and in 1340 fishermen were allowed to catch porpoise.
 The harpooned porpoise in the Wenduine coat of arms is a reminder of this.
 A fishing guild was founded around 1350.

 In the 15th century there were storm surges and in response the Graaf Jansdijk was constructed.
 Villages such as Tarninge and Mosselinge disappeared either due to floods or drifting sand.
 In 1467 there were already fishing vessels sailing as far as the Shetland Islands.
 The Flemish Revolt against Maximilian led to the end of the cloth industry (1488).

 From the mid-16th century, fishing fell into decline.
 The religious troubles were partly to blame for this.
 Wenduine fell back into an agricultural village.
 Around 1796 Wenduine became an independent municipality that, however, experienced little prosperity.
 In 1884, a paved road was built to Blankenberge, which was already a seaside resort at the time.
 A sanatorium had already been built in 1878, called Hospices Maritimes.
 The Home du Grand Air, a convalescent home for poor children, followed in 1896.
 In 1900, the Sisters of the Infancy of Mary followed with a convent, a girls' school and, in 1910, the Home Notre-Dame du Sacré-Coeur, also a convalescent home.